 In November 2009, the Central Information Commission (CIC) ordered the Supreme Court of India to disclose information regarding the Collegium's decision making.
 The CIC order pertains to a Right to Information request made by activist Suresh Chandra Agarwal.
 In particular, the CIC ordered the Central Public Information Office (CPIO) of the Supreme Court to disclose correspondences between the Collegium and the government regarding the appointment of Justices HL Dattu, AK Ganguly and RM Lodha, so as to supersede the seniority of Justices AP Shah, AK Patnaik and VK Gupta.

-1) Does publicly disclosing information held by the Office of the CJI and Collegium, curtail the independence of the judiciary?
+1) Does public disclosure of information held by the office of the CJI and collegium curtail the independence of the judiciary?

 3) Is the Supreme Court violating a principle of natural justice by hearing a case, to which it itself is a party?